nitinrajput7870/collge--demo-/README.md

 # collge--demo-
-sitiory  this is my first repository this is nitin singh
+this is my first repository .
+this is nitin singh